US Elections 2024

 The official Primaries take place from January to June of the election year.
 The procedure varies from state to state: some organize Primaries in public polling places where eligible voters can participate regardless of party affiliation.
 Other states hold private party Caucuses where only registered members of the individual parties are allowed to vote.

 The highlight of the Primaries is called Super Tuesday.
 It takes place towards the end of February or the beginning of March and is of particular importance because a large number of states vote simultaneously on this day.
-On Super Tuesday on March 5th, 2024, 16 Primaries will took place, including in the most populous US states of California and Texas.
+On Super Tuesday on March 5th, 2024, 16 Primaries took place, including in the most populous US states of California and Texas.

 Dates of the primaries 2024